Fabrics I Love to Stitch

 Canvas (think: tote bags) - "Canvas" can be all different things, but I'm referring here to your basic, unbleached, tough tote bag.
 The same fabric also doubles for barista aprons.
 It's just too hard on my delicate digits.

 So, can you stitch on a canvas like the kind you could buy pre-stretched at an art store?
-That would be a no (without special preparations): canvases like that are usually covered in gesso that you can't just stitch through.
+That would probably be a no (without special preparations): canvases like that are usually covered in gesso that you can't just stitch through.
 That doesn't mean you can't stretch your own fabric on a frame, though!

 Oh, and I also keep a flossed needle in my wallet any time I come across fabric in the wild and want to test it out before buying.